seanfdnn/ergodox-layout/readme.md

 [![Base layer](images/base-layer.png)](http://www.keyboard-layout-editor.com/#/gists/28f7eb305fdbff943613e1dc7aa9e82b)

-At its core, this is a Dvorak layout, with some minor changes (for example, `-` being on the left half, and on the innermost key of the bottom row on the right).
+At its core, this is a Dvorak layout, with some minor changes.
 The more interesting parts are how certain keys behave:

 * The keys on the number row double as function keys, when held for a bit longer than an usual tap.
 This allows me to use the function keys without having to